Phnom Penh, Cambodia

 What is a typical expat home or apartment like in Phnom Penh?

 "A typical expat home or apartment in Phnom Penh, is often located in a safe and secure neighborhood, close to amenities such as international schools, supermarkets, and restaurants.
 These homes are usually modern and spacious, with a western-style design.
 They often come fully furnished, with comfortable furniture and modern appliances, including air conditioning, a washing machine, and a fully equipped kitchen.
 Many apartments also have balconies or terraces, offering views of the city or the Mekong River.
 Some even have access to shared facilities like a swimming pool, gym, or garden.
 Security is typically high, with 24-hour guards, CCTV, and secure parking.
 Despite the modern comforts, these homes often incorporate elements of traditional Cambodian architecture and design, such as high ceilings, wooden floors, and large windows that let in plenty of natural light.
-The overall atmosphere is one of comfort and convenience, providing a home away from home for expats living in Phnom Penh," wrote a member in Phnom Penh.
+The overall atmosphere is one of comfort and convenience, providing a home away from home for expats living in Phnom Penh," remarked one expat living in Phnom Penh, Cambodia.

 What is the average cost of housing in Phnom Penh?